People use the term Wicca in a wide variety of ways.

 4) Religious witchcraft tradition with some basic concepts

-This is the version that a vast majority of generally accessible books about Wicca talk about.
+This is the version that a vast majority of generally accessible books and sites about Wicca talk about.
 Some people have started referring to this as Neo-Wicca or NeoWicca.
 Others have started using the term Dedicatory Religious Witchcraft.
 (To parallel the Initiatory Religious Witchcraft term)

 5) “Wicca is anything I like”

 Some people who’ve said this will say things like “Well, I’m Wiccan, but I don’t celebrate the Sabbats, and I never cast circle, and I don’t really believe in or interact with any deities, and I don’t even do magic, but I do like to meditate, and I like some of the symbols.”